Kong/docs.konghq.com/src/mesh/features/kds-auth.md

 title: Multi-zone authentication
 ---

-To add to the security of your deployments, Kong Mesh provides authentication of zone control planes to the global control plane.
+To add to the security of your deployments, {{site.mesh_product_name}} provides authentication of zone control planes to the global control plane.
 Authentication is based on the Zone Token which is also used to authenticate the zone proxy.
 See [zone proxy authentication][zone-proxy] to learn about token characteristics, revocation, rotation, and more.

 {{site.mesh_product_name}} introduces additional `cp` scope.
 Only tokens with `cp` scope can be used to authenticate with the zone control plane.

 ## Set up tokens